George Washington University: Law School

 The George Washington University Law School was established in 1826 and is the oldest law school in the District of Columbia.
 Supreme Court Justices Clarence Thomas, William Strong, David J. Brewer, Willis Van Devanter and John Marshall Harlan were among those who served on its faculty.
 Chief Justice John Roberts, Justice Sonia Sotomayor, Justice Samuel Alito, and Justice Antonin Scalia presided over its moot court in 2006, 2007 and 2009, respectively.
 The law school is located primarily on the east side of University Yard.

 Graduate School of Education and Human Development

-The Graduate School of Education & Human Development (GSEHD) officially started in 1909.
-The school is composed of five distinct academic departments, and it is one of the largest schools within GW.
+Although teacher education has been offered since the university's founding in 1904, the education division would only become a separate school in 1909 as the Teachers' College, which then became the School of Education in 1928.
+In 1994, the school became the Graduate School of Education and Human Development to reflect its increased focus on graduate education.

 College of Professional Studies

 The George Washington University College of Professional Studies (CPS) was founded during the Trachtenberg Presidency.
 The Graduate School of Political Management is included within the college.
 CPS offers courses on the Foggy Bottom and Virginia campuses.